*Now taking bookings for summer 2026! Get in touch to secure your spot.

 About Me

-With years of editing and industry experience, I help authors refine their writing while preserving their unique voice.
+My goal as an editor is simple: to help authors refine their writing while preserving their unique voice.

 FAQ